couchbaselabs/docs-ng/content/couchbase-sdk-java-1.3/using-the-apis.markdown

 uinta_brewing_compnay: [-111.954,40.7326,-111.954,40.7326]
 ```

-We can also access the latitude and longitude parameters from the `ViewRow` response.
-Doing a query like this returns us the first 10 rows from wherever in the world.
-If we just want to get those from europe, we can use coordinates to set a bounding box at query time:
+You can also access the latitude and longitude parameters from the `ViewRow` response.
+Doing a query like this returns the first 10 rows from wherever in the world.
+If you just want to get those from Europe, you can use coordinates to set a bounding box at query time:

 ```java
 SpatialView view = client.getSpatialView("beer", "points");